During your recommended 5 days isolation

 Returning to work or school

 You should discuss your return to work with your employer or your child’s return to school with their school principal.
 Your employer or your school may require additional precautions.

 Open windows to increase fresh air flow inside.
 The risk of spreading COVID-19 is highest in crowded and poorly ventilated indoor spaces.

-You can download and print posters for your home to tell people you are self-isolating:
+You can download and print posters for your home to tell people you are isolating:

-You are allowed to exercise outside your home while self-isolating.
+You can exercise outside your home while isolating.
 You can exercise in your neighbourhood, but not using any shared facility, such as a swimming pool or gym.
-You cannot exercise with other people, unless they are part of your household.
+You cannot exercise with other people unless they are part of your household.

 Be mindful to:

 - stick to gentle, familiar exercise — do not do anything risky where you may need rescuing

 - carry a face mask — you do not need to wear a face mask, but you may feel more comfortable doing so.